josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 The first few weeks with Griff were trying.
 We didn't know him, and he didn't know us.
 It took some time.

 He wasn't a snuggler.
 He didn't like being close to us.
-My wife was determined to change that, though, and her loving persistence eventually succeeded.
-It took time, but he warmed to us, and soon, his favorite spot was next to us, wherever we happened to be (particularly if there was a blanket involved).
+My wife was determined to change that, though.
+It took time, but her loving persistence paid off.
+He eventually warmed to us, and soon, his favorite spot was next to us, wherever we happened to be (particularly if there was a blanket involved).

 Given the choice, I know he preferred her to me, but I was fine with that.
 I know he loved us both, but she earned her spot fair and square.

 <img alt="Griff, snuggling with my smiling wife on the couch" src="/images/post_images/griff/griff-cuddles.jpg" loading="lazy" />

 Griff _always_ wanted to be going wherever we were.
 The moment he saw shoes, or a suitcase, or grocery bags, he was in his carrier, waiting to go with us wherever we might be headed.
-He went on road trips and vacations with us, always content to sit in my wife's lap.
+He went on road trips and vacations with us, always content to sit in my wife's lap in the car ride, however long it lasted.

 In his older years, when his hearing started to go, he'd regularly go looking around the house for us when he realized he hadn't seen us in a while.
 He tried to make a bed in whatever room we were in, to keep an eye on us, make sure we weren't going anywhere without him.

 <img alt="Griff, waiting anxiously in his travel bag to be transported wherever we were going next" src="/images/post_images/griff/griff-bag.jpg" loading="lazy" />

 I'm lucky to have worked in dog-friendly offices for several years.
-Griff got to visit many times—he _loved_ it—and I'm happy he was able to make friends there.
+Griff got to visit many times—which he _loved_—and I'm happy he was able to make friends there.
 My coworkers would often send me DMs to tell me about the funny things Griff did that day.
+He tended to rocket into the first unsuspecting lap he saw the moment I unzipped his bag.

 He didn't always like other dogs.
 He was kind of funny about that, actually; he was an incorrigible curmudgeon, even when he was relatively young.
 He couldn't stand too much noise or excitement, and would let you know with a loud bark if things were getting a little too feisty.
 Whether it was a puppy who just wanted to play, people running or roughhousing, or too much tickling, he would always jump in with a harsh vocalization, as if to say, _hey you kids!
 Knock that off!_

 He always liked the older dogs, though.
 He was an old soul.

 Griff is the source of my hatred of fireworks.
-For many years, he'd be too frightened to go outside for basically the entire month around the Fourth of July (fireworks were constant enough where we lived at the time to make me repeatedly fantasize about becoming a Batman-like vigilante who would terrorize inconsiderate jerks by launching their own fireworks into their stupid faces).
+For many years, he'd be too frightened to go outside for basically the entire month around the Fourth of July (fireworks were constant enough where we lived at the time to make me repeatedly fantasize about becoming a Batman-like vigilante who would terrorize inconsiderate jerks by launching their own fireworks into their own stupid faces).
 I'd often wake up around 3:00am, when the commotion had died down, so I could finally get him outside safely.
+I don't think either of us ever missed that about Omaha.

 ---

 Griff was hilarious.
 He was a lovable, clumsy doofus, who regularly slipped, tripped, fell off of things, or just got himself into jams he wasn't sure how to get back out of.

-He possessed an unearned fearlessness, or maybe just an innocent foolishness.
+He possessed an unearned fearlessness.
 He'd walk out on a narrow ledge, and then suddenly realize he couldn't turn around—or maybe get up somewhere he couldn't get down from—and start his desperate little growl for help.

 Griff was mouthy, but in a polite way.
 He had this soft, earnest growl-bark he deployed whenever he wanted to get your attention.
 It was like a soft, sweet, gradually escalating "excuse me," to let us know he wanted outside, or couldn't get through a narrowly opened door, or had perhaps lost some food in an inaccessible place.